 Back in June my boyfriend and I decided to spend a weekend in Vancouver and then ferry over to Victoria, a small city on Vancouver Island for a little getaway.
 We had done this exact trip about two years ago but if there are any Canadians reading this you know just how expensive it is to fly around our own country.
 It’s actually cheaper for me to fly to Amsterdam than it is to go to Toronto most times.
 So to save some money and revisit a beautiful city, we headed to Vancouver.

 I make Vancouver sound like a last resort but that couldn’t be farther from the truth.
-Spending a weekend in Vancouver wasn’t nearly enough time and now I’m wondering if I should just pack all my things and move there..
+Thinking of what to see in Vancouver is never a problem.
+Even writing this I’m wondering if I should just pack all my things and move there..
 I have been to Van about four times and I don’t think I really appreciated how beautiful it is there.
-You have a gorgeous mountain skyline to marvel at and on the other side you have the ocean with boats and yachts and beautiful sunsets.
+You have a gorgeous mountain skyline and on the other side you have the ocean with boats and yachts and beautiful sunrises.

 Hong Kong is actually one of my favourite cities and Vancouver has been dubbed “Hong-Couver” because the cities are so similar scenic wise.
 And food now that I think about it.
 You’ll find so many Asian inspired restaurants that make my vegetarian self’s stomach grumble.
 I loveeeeee Japanese food and hot pot and Thai.. you get the picture.
 You will find all of these cuisines and more in Van.